kevinmutwiri/soft-skills/week1/strongerTogether/README.md

 > **Our moonshot vision**: May your engagement on the eHub cause it to explode and take over X and Insta

+## Commitment to Success

+Think about why you are here.
+What are your reasons for taking this course?

+Reflect: What excites you most about what you know so far about this course?
+What do you want access to that this course may give you?
+What is your big vision?
+Who will it empower?
+What are the benefits to you or others?

+Your why will keep you committed and pushing forward when the going gets bumpy or the road ahead looks too steep.
+Sharing your reasons with others will help you stay accountable and motivated to keep going.